 Origin of the idiomatic phrase

-The idiomatic expression ‘mums the word’ first came from the word mummer which was an old fashioned type of mime.
+The useful idiomatic expression ‘mums the word’ first came from the word mummer which was an old fashioned type of mime.
 Mummers acted out a scene without using words and so the term was developed from this.

 “Mums the Word” Examples